Water Restoring — Water Damage Restoration

 With over 15 years of experience in Highland, we have successfully handled water damage restoration for thousands of homes and businesses, including burst pipe emergencies.
 Our team is familiar with the local infrastructure, climate, and homeowner needs.

-Reach our local Highland crew — call now for emergency response.
+Get our local Highland crew on the line.
+Call now for emergency response.

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.